voidshard/igor/README.md

 * Layer

-    A Layer is a collection of tasks that belongs to a Job.
+    A Layer is a collection of tasks that belong to a Job.
     Layers have an 'order' value and are formed into a tree when a Job is created.
 That is, layers with the same 'order' run at the same time, and higher ordered layers run only after previous layers have completed or are explicitly skipped (by a human).